robertleifke/replicator/README.md

 # Replicator

-Replicator is a fork of the Primitive `rmm-core` smart contracts with some slight modifications to ensure robustness of the invariant for a staked ETH strategy and additional features to make it more user friendly.
+Replicator is a fork of @primitivefinance's open source `rmm-core` smart contracts with some slight modifications to ensure robustness of the invariant for a foreign currency pairs and additional features to make it more user friendly.

-# Documentation

-The contract documentation is hosted here: [Primitive Docs](https://docs.primitive.finance).
+The `replicator` enables anyone to earn sustainable yield via **theta decay** on any foreign currency pairs and simply by holding an ERC-20 token.

 # Testing

-## build contracts
+## Build contracts

 `forge build`